Wishmaster Spell HUD

 Adjusting the Size

-To adjust the size of the HUD, use the following command and size declaration:
+Change the HUD size using the following command and size declaration:

 Changing the Command Channel

-By default, HUD commands are issued on channel 9 (ex: /9 dispel)
+Wishmaster commands are issued on channel 9 by default (e.g., /9 dispel).

-You can change the default channel by using the command: /9 hud channel #
+Change the channel with: /9 hud channel #

-For example: typing /9 hud channel 4 would allow you to issue commands on the new channel, such as /4 dispel.
+Example: /9 hud channel 4 allows you to use /4 dispel.

 Casting Spells